Delay slot: Branch delay slots

 Now when the branch is executing, it goes ahead and performs the next instruction.
-By the time that instruction is read into the processor and starts to decode, the result of the comparison is ready and the processor can now decide which instruction to read next, the read at the top or the write at the bottom.
+By the time that instruction is read into the processor and starts to decode, the result of the comparison is ready and the processor can now decide which instruction to read next, the lw at the top or the sw at the bottom.
 This prevents any wasted time and keeps the pipeline full at all times.

 Finding an instruction to fill the slot can be difficult.
 The compilers generally have a limited "window" to examine and may not find a suitable instruction in that range of code.
 Moreover, the instruction cannot rely on any of the data within the branch; if an add instruction takes a previous calculation as one of its inputs, that input cannot be part of the code in a branch that might be taken.
 Deciding if this is true can be very complex in the presence of register renaming, in which the processor may place data in registers other than what the code specifies without the compiler being aware of this.

 Another side effect is that special handling is needed when managing breakpoints on instructions as well as stepping while debugging within the branch delay slot.
 An interrupt is unable to occur during a branch delay slot and is deferred until after the branch delay slot.
 Placing branch instruction in the branch delay slot is prohibited or deprecated.

 The ideal number of branch delay slots in a particular pipeline implementation is dictated by the number of pipeline stages, the presence of register forwarding, what stage of the pipeline the branch conditions are computed, whether or not a branch target buffer (BTB) is used and many other factors.
 Software compatibility requirements dictate that an architecture may not change the number of delay slots from one generation to the next.
 This inevitably requires that newer hardware implementations contain extra hardware to ensure that the architectural behaviour is followed despite no longer being relevant.